Advanced Certificate Student Handbook

 Student Mediation is possible as a form of Conflict Resolution.
 The steps of Mediation are as follows:

-1. Issues of mediation are to be referred to the Campus Pastor.
+- Issues of mediation are to be referred to the Campus Pastor.

-2. The process of mediation is to be initiated by the Campus Pastor in a meeting of the Campus Pastor and the persons involved.
+- The process of mediation is to be initiated by the Campus Pastor in a meeting of the Campus Pastor and the persons involved.

 Changes to the Handbook

-The school administration retains the right to change the regulations of the school which includes the Student Handbook.
+The school administration retains the right to change the regulations of the school including the Student Handbook.
 When changes are made, the student body must be given a two-week notice.
 This notice can be given either by public announcement in a scheduled student body function or written document.
 After the two-week notification period, the changes come into effect.

 Students may also bring proposed changes to school administration for consideration through the following process:

-1. The suggested revision is first submitted to the student‘s class for discussion, revision, and voting.
+- The suggested revision is first submitted to the student‘s class for discussion, revision, and voting.
 The suggested change must have a majority vote of the class in order to go beyond this stage.

-5. In the event a proposal is approved, the student body will be given a two-week notice.
+- In the event a proposal is approved, the student body will be given a two-week notice.
 This notice can be given either by public announcement at a scheduled student body function or by a written document.
 After the two-week notification period, the changes come into effect.

 Academic Life